 After receiving your bracelet, you’ll wait for the open-air vehicle (think Disney World tram) to take you a mile down the road to the entrance of the beach club.
 (Note: It is not recommended to walk to the resort because there aren’t any sidewalks the entire way and it gets very hot.)

-The short transfer takes about five minutes and then you’re at the entrance of the club where they inspect your wristbands and let you into the resort.
+The short transfer to the club entrance takes about five minutes.
+Here, the staff will inspect your wristbands before they let you into the resort.

 First Impressions of Bimini Beach Club